 - Candidates must meet one of the following practice requirement options:

-- Option 1: Practice as an RN or APRN for 1,750 hours in the care of acutely/critically ill adult patients in a tele-ICU or in a combination of tele-ICU and direct bedside care during the previous two years, with 875 of those hours accrued in the most recent year preceding application.
+- Option 1: Practice as an RN or APRN for 1,750 hours in the care of acutely/critically ill adult patients in a tele-ICU or in a combination of tele-ICU and direct care during the previous two years, with 875 of those hours accrued in the most recent year preceding application.

-- Option 2: Practice as an RN or APRN for at least five years with a minimum of 2,000 hours in the care of acutely/critically ill adult patients in a tele-ICU or in a combination of tele-ICU and direct bedside care, with 144 of those hours accrued in the most recent year preceding application.
+- Option 2: Practice as an RN or APRN for at least five years with a minimum of 2,000 hours in the care of acutely/critically ill adult patients in a tele-ICU or in a combination of tele-ICU and direct care, with 144 of those hours accrued in the most recent year preceding application.